ma593y/git-cheatsheet/README.md

 	# List all local branches and current one with * sign
 	git branch

+	# List all remote branches
+	git branch -r

-	# List all remote or local branches and current one with * sign
+	# List all remote and local branches
 	git branch -a

 	# Create a new branch